-In November 2009, the Town entered into an agreement with the City of Delray Beach to provide the Town with the expertise and assistance of the City of Delray Beach Community Improvement Department (the "Department") for the inspection and permitting of certain construction projects within the Town's limits for compliance with the Florida Building Code ( the "Code").
+In November 2009, the Town entered into an agreement with the City of Delray Beach to provide the Town with the expertise and assistance of the City of Delray Beach Community Improvement Department (the "Department") for the inspection and permitting of certain construction projects within the Town's limits for compliance with the Florida Building Code (the "Code").
 Under the terms of the agreement the Department shall review and process all plans, checking for compliance with the Code and to determine the subsidiary permits necessary and the amount of fees.
 For processing and the inspection service, the City shall receive one hundred percent of the permit fee.
 The fees shall be collected by the City.
 The agreement shall be of a continuing nature unless cancelled by either party for any reason and without penalty, on not less than sixty days written notice.
-In March 2010, the agreement was amended to add that the City shall retain a 3.4% administrative fee for all Town impact fee assessments.
-For the year ended September 30, 2018, the Town paid \$565,972 pursuant to the agreement.
+In March 2010, the agreement was amended to add that the City shall collect the appropriate County impact fees for Town permits issued by the City.
+The City shall retain a 3.4% administrative fee for all Town impact fee assessments.
+For the year ended September 30, 2019, the Town paid \$517,695 pursuant to the agreement.